West Fertilizer Company explosion: Background

-After a complaint in 2006 about an ammonia smell coming from the facility, the Texas Commission on Environmental Quality investigated and cited the operator for not having a permit for two storage tanks that contained anhydrous ammonia.
+After a complaint in 2006 about an ammonia smell coming from the facility, the Texas Commission on Environmental Quality investigated and cited the operator for lacking a permit for two storage tanks containing anhydrous ammonia.
 A permit was issued once the operators brought the facility into accord with agency regulations and recommendations.
-Also in 2006, the EPA fined the owners $2,300 for problems that included not filing a risk management program plan on time.
+Also in 2006, the EPA fined the owners $2,300 for problems including not filing a risk management program plan on time.
 In June 2012, the US Department of Transportation's Pipeline and Hazardous Materials Safety Administration further fined the facility $5,250 for violations regarding anhydrous ammonia storage.

 According to an open records request by Reuters, the plant had a long history of minor thefts, presumably by people wanting to use anhydrous ammonia to make methamphetamine.
-The facility lacked burglar alarms, or even a fenced perimeter.
-It installed a surveillance system in 2009 after law enforcement recommended they do so.
+The facility lacked burglar alarms or a fenced perimeter.
+It installed a surveillance system in 2009 after law enforcement recommended it do so.

 In an emergency planning report filed with the EPA in 2011, company officials said the anhydrous ammonia storage tanks did not represent a significant fire or explosion hazard.
 Indeed, the tanks were still intact following the nearby fire and explosion.

 According to its last filing with the EPA in late 2012, the company stated that it stored 540000 lb of ammonium nitrate and 110000 lb of anhydrous ammonia on the site.
 A week after the explosion, Homeland Security Secretary Janet Napolitano told Senate investigators that the company did not appear to have disclosed its ammonium nitrate stock to her department.
-Federal law requires that the Department of Homeland Security (DHS) be notified whenever anyone has more than one ton of ammonium nitrate on hand, or 400 lbs if the ammonium nitrate is combined with combustible material.
+Federal law requires that the Department of Homeland Security (DHS) be notified when anyone has more than one ton of ammonium nitrate on hand, or 400 lbs if the ammonium nitrate is combined with combustible material.

 Fire and explosion

-The facility caught fire on Wednesday, April 17, 2013, and roughly 20 minutes after the fire was first reported to emergency dispatchers, the site exploded.
+The facility caught fire on Wednesday, April 17, 2013, and roughly 20 minutes after it was first reported to emergency dispatchers, the site exploded.
 At 7:50:38 p.m.
 CDT (00:50 UTC, April 18), as firefighters were attempting to douse the flames, it exploded - actually two explosions milliseconds apart - with the force of 7.5-10 tons of TNT.
 The explosion created a 93 ft and 12 ft crater where the fertilizer plant had been, and resulted in 15 deaths and at least 200 injuries.

 After weeks of investigation, the cause of the initial fire remained unknown; authorities ruled out weather, natural causes, anhydrous ammonia, and ammonium nitrate in a rail car as possible causes.
 In May 2016, the ATF announced that they had determined the fire had been deliberately set.
 This finding is widely disputed, however; there were no named suspects or arrests made, leading to legal and forensic experts criticizing the ATF investigation.